libgd/libgd/src/readme.txt

    have gcc should get it. gcc is free, ANSI compliant and a de facto industry standard.
 Ask your ISP why it is missing._

+   As of version 1.5, you also need the zlib compression library.
+It is available for a variety of platforms from the zlib web site.

    You will also want a GIF viewer, if you do not already have one for your system, since you will need a good way to check the results of your work.
 Any web browser will work, but you might be happier with a